iamarkadyt/aacli/README.md

 ### Primary recommended workflow

 Create an IAM user for yourself.
-Remove all permissions and leave a very restricted set allowing to only assume a few other IAM roles.
-These credentials will be stored on your disk in the encrypted format long term, so having narrow set of associated permissions is important.
+Remove all permissions and leave a very restricted set allowing to only assume a select number of other IAM roles.
+IAM credentials from this user will be stored on your disk in the encrypted format __long term__, so having narrow set of associated permissions is important.

 ```
 {